 Well thanks to an recent invitation to discuss my aerial photography on a livestream broadcast, I’ve whipped up this informal screen video showing how I make aerial photo corrections.

 This video demonstrates corrections using Lightroom, but the same basic steps can be accomplished to a significant degree in even the simplest of editing programs, including on smartphones.
 Read on, following the video for more detailed advice.

-Here are some aerial photography tips, as requested by readers of my Flying Carpet column, and fans of my fine art aerial photographic prints.
+Here are some aerial photography tips, as requested by readers and fans of my fine art aerial photographic prints.
 Note that in some respects I’d be considered an aerial photography amateur, because 1) I shoot in the course of travel rather than flying dedicated missions seeking the best light, weather, and shooting conditions and 2) I usually shoot through the awful filter of aircraft windows.

 Technically-great aerial photography requires shooting through open windows, or at least high-grade glass.
 (Check your airplane’s POH for any limitations before opening windows in flight.)

 My photography, however, “focuses” on opportunities I cannot plan for.
 I always carry my camera when flying, out of its case and ready for action.
 So while my shots might not always technically match those of the pros, I often catch things they might have missed. (“Sunset Rains”, for example, was captured on a routine flight where few pilots would have brought their cameras.)
 That being said, following are my tips.